Welcome to Mrs Smith’s Reception Class!

 The EYFS curriculum consists of 3 prime areas and 4 specific areas.
 The document below explains these areas and will help you to understand how and what your child will learn this year.
 This overview is subject to change, as we love to follow the children’s interests.

-We have a busy but exciting summer term planned in Reception.
-Please find our summer term curriculum letter and overview here:
+We have a busy but exciting autumn term planned in Reception.
+Please find our curriculum letter and overview here:

 We are fortunate to have Carlisle United Football Club to come and teach us PE every week.
 Our PE sessions will take place every Thursday.
-This half term we also have additional cricket lessons on a Wednesday.
 Children should bring their PE kits to school every Monday and will return it home on Thursdays.
 This should include tracksuit bottoms and hoodies to ensure they are prepared for any weather changes.
 Earrings must be removed before your child comes to school.

 Phonics is essential for children to become successful readers and writers.
 At Boltons CE Primary School, we follow Twinkl Phonics.
 Twinkl Phonics sessions take place every morning and usually last around 20 minutes and gradually build up.
 Within these sessions, your child will learn to recognise how sounds are represented.
 Your child will receive a sound book and this will go home daily to practise.
 Each week new sounds will be added.